MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetComputeSystemCallback.md

 `computeSystem`

-The handle to the compute system
+The handle to the compute system.

 `callbackOptions`

-The option for callback, using [HCS_EVENT_OPTIONS](./HCS_EVENT_OPTIONS.md)
+The option for callback, using [HCS_EVENT_OPTIONS](./HCS_EVENT_OPTIONS.md).

 `context`

-Optional pointer to a context that is passed to the callback
+Optional pointer to a context that is passed to the callback.

 `callback`